Learn how to import 3D models to your Glue Team.

 Imported object best practices and file specification

 Most of the specifications below apply to any real-time graphics, such as those used in games, and are not specific just for Glue.
 We take optimization seriously so there isn’t that much overhead to run Glue despite the powerful features it has.
 However, it is possible to import overly heavy geometry into Glue and depending on the graphics capabilities or other processes running on the users’ equipment, varying degrees of performance issues might occur.
 On the other hand, if all participants have top notch gaming desktops and high-speed internet connections, somewhat complex objects can be imported with no noticeable drop in performance.

-• Textures must be embedded in the FBX file.
+- Textures must be embedded in FBX or GLTF files.

-• If possible, combine all textures into one texture atlas.
-This improves performance significantly. • Bear in mind that processing lots of poly objects – even low poly ones – imported into the space might start to affect frame rate.
+- Bear in mind that processing lots of poly objects – even low poly ones – imported into space might start to affect frame rate.
 For example, if you import 10 000 low poly objects, it can freeze the space.

-• Depending on the software you use to export your FBX file, some material properties like “Metallic” may not be transferred.
+- Depending on the software you use to export your 3D file, some material properties like “Metallic” may not be transferred.

 Generic standard business laptop:

 • The limit for acceptable performance for one single object is 1 000 000 triangles.

 • Performance starts to slow with 220 objects with 1 024k texture.
 VR would likely be quite laggy but still usable.
 A 1.2 million + 300 000 triangle object (no texture) running but gets slower.

 • A crash results with 8 000 000 triangle untextured object.